coin-hive-proxy-party/website/README.md

 ## Sources

-All the UI sources have been uploaded to this repo, and the API endpoints are publicly hosted in [hook.io](https://hook.io)
+All the website sources have been uploaded to [this repo](https://github.com/coin-hive-proxy-party/website), and the API endpoints are publicly hosted in [hook.io](https://hook.io)

 - [/registration](https://hook.io/zeit/registration/source)